Facebook sees earnings grow but warns Apple iOS changes could hurt business

 "While the timing of the iOS 14 changes remains uncertain, we would expect to see an impact beginning late in the first quarter," Facebook CFO David Wehner said in a statement.
 Facebook's stock slightly dipped in after-hours trading but is now slightly up less than 1% at $273.81 per share.

+"We have a lot of competitors who make claims about privacy that are often misleading," he said.

+Zuckerberg said he thought WhatsApp was "clearly superior" because "iMessage stores non-end-to-end encrypted backups of your messages by default unless you disable iCloud."
+When messages are end-to-end encrypted they can't be viewed by anyone outside the sender and recipient.
+That means that the government and Apple have the ability to access people's messages, Zuckerberg said.

 In December, Facebook ran several ads claiming that Apple's change would harm consumers and small businesses.
 Apple plans to release a new feature called App Tracking Transparency that would require people to opt in to apps collecting their data rather than needing them to opt out.
-Apple has Apple delayed the feature's rollout to 2021.
-Apple has pushed back against Facebook's characterization of the changes, stating that it is just giving users more control over their data.
+Announced last June and originally expected later in the year, the feature's rollout was delayed to 2021.
+Apple didn't immediately respond to a request for comment, but the smartphone maker has pushed back against Facebook's characterization of the changes, stating that it is just giving users more control over their data.

 "Facebook can continue to track users across apps and websites as before, App Tracking Transparency in iOS 14 will just require that they ask for your permission first," Apple CEO Tim Cook tweeted in December.